Modeling Text with Decision Forests using Categorical-Set Splits: Introduction

 In this work, we set out to enable decision trees to consume another common feature type that remains unsupported to date: categorical sets.
-A categorical-set feature value is defined as a set of categorical terms.
+A categorical-set feature value is defined as a (by definition, unordered) set of categorical terms.
 For example, consider a data point that is represented by the following 4 features: $\{ f_1=5, f_2="cat", f_3= \{ "blue", "red", "green" \}, f_4=\emptyset\}$.
 In this example, $f_1$ is a numerical feature, $f_2$ is a categorical feature, and $f_3$ and $f_4$ are two categorical-set features.
 Note that, an empty categorical-set feature value is semantically different from a missing value.

-A decision tree learning algorithm equipped with a split-finding algorithm that is specialized for categorical-set features may naturally consume text, as text can be trivially (though incompletely) expressed in that form.
+A decision tree learner that is equipped with a split-finding algorithm specialized for categorical-set features may naturally consume text, as text can be trivially (albeit incompletely) expressed in that form.
 Such an extension of decision trees, in turn, allows the application to text corpora of an array of decision forest algorithms such as Random Forest (RF)~\cite{breiman2001}, Multiple Additive Regression Trees (MART)~\cite{friedman2001}, Dropout Multiple Additive Regression Trees (DART)~\cite{rashmi2015}, and Extremely Randomized Trees~\cite{geurts2006}.

-Our work formalizes categorical-set splits and offers a greedy algorithm to find them efficiently.
+Our work formalizes the notion of categorical-set splits and offers a greedy algorithm to learn them efficiently.
 Our formulation of a categorical-set split tests the presence of any one of a set of terms (called ``mask'') in the feature value set: When the intersection of the mask and feature value is nonempty, the split decision is in the affirmative.
-This mask itself is built incrementally using a stochastic, greedy process guided by the decision tree loss function: From a subsample of vocabulary terms, the term that minimizes the loss the most is added to the mask.
+This mask itself is learned incrementally using a stochastic, greedy process guided by the decision tree loss function: From a subsample of vocabulary terms, the term that minimizes the loss the most is added to the mask.
 This process is repeated until the loss cannot be further reduced, at which point the resulting mask is our split.